fuse-open/android-build-tools/README.md

 > This package is suitable for Linux, macOS and Windows (64-bit).

-* Please note that [JDK 17](https://adoptium.net/) is recommended to install Android SDK.
+* Please note that [JDK 17](https://adoptium.net/) is required to install Android SDK.

 * If you're using Fuse SDK v2.3 or lower, you should install `android-build-tools@1.x`.

 * If you're using Fuse SDK v1.12 or lower, you should install `android-build-tools@1.2.0`.

+### Changes since 1.x

+* Requiring minimum [JDK 17](https://adoptium.net/) for Gradle 8.0 support.
+* No longer installing a specific version of NDK.
+The right version will be installed when running Gradle.

 ### SDK location

 The SDK is installed to one of the locations below.
-The installer will only download the SDK or additional components when something is missing.

 | Host OS  | Location                      |
 |:---------|:------------------------------|